lgehu/ecg_sensor/README.md

 ## SCRIPTS ##
 - ecg_com.py : Interactive command prompt that send and receive commands to the ECG Sensor.
 You must build the main program to communicate with the sensor.
 - ecg_plot.py : Example script that automatically configure the sensor and plot the processed ecg signal.
-- uart_test.py: Is intented for testing the UART and transmist signed integer on 16 bits.
+- uart_test.py: Is intented for testing the UART and transmit signed integer on 16 bits.
 - filters_proto.py: Is for testing algorithm of filter to be implemented on Ada.
 - read_ecg_sensor.py: Read an ECG signal from the board and display it
 - ecg_uart_test.py: Is for sending a whole ECG signal.